Elevate Customer Service: From Basics to Concierge-Level Care

 Set Customer-Focused Metrics to Define Success

-To preserve the customer experience, you want every call to end with the customer satisfied, even delighted with the help they received.
+To preserve the customer experience and improve customer retention, you want every call to end with the customer satisfied, even delighted with the help they received.
 But there seems to be a gap between how customers and companies define a good experience.

 Only 8% of customers felt they received "superior" customer service, despite 80% of companies reporting they provided it.
 This disparity can only be bridged if businesses prioritize customer needs before their own.